Hierarchical Clustering Based on Dissimilarity or Beta-Diversity

 boolean

-indicating if the height of cut should be found for the requestedn_clust
+indicating whether the height of the cut should be found for the requestedn_clust

 .- h_max